artnak/artur.zek/content/projects/fake-good-news-s01e01.md

 name: Fake Good News S01 E01
 thumbnail: die-artwork.jpg
 cover: hero2.png
-description: In this episode The Miha is trolling art market and slovenian media.
+description: In this episode The Miha is trolling the art market and slovenian media.
 order: 997
 ---